 She completed a Master of Fine Arts at the University of California, Santa Barbara in 2019 and was chosen as the university's 2019-2020 Artist-in-Residence.
 Her work has been featured in The Los Angeles Times, Los Angeles Review of Books, Hyperallergic, KCRW, New Times (San Luis Obispo), LUM Art Magazine, VoyageLA Magazine and the University of California's Women's Month.
-Her work has been exhibited in group and solo exhibitions in Spain, Guatemala, and across the US, including the Sur Biennial at the Torrance Art Museum, Los Angeles Municipal Art Gallery, San Luis Obispo Museum of Art, AD&A Museum in Santa Barbara, and Escuelas Pías, and Eduardo Chillida Cultural Center in Madrid.
+Her work has been exhibited in group and solo exhibitions in Spain, Guatemala, and across the US, including the Sur Biennial at the Torrance Art Museum, Los Angeles Municipal Art Gallery, AD&A Museum in Santa Barbara, and Escuelas Pías, and Eduardo Chillida Cultural Center in Madrid.
 She has also participated in the International QiPO Art Fair in Mexico City as well as Spring/Break Art Fair in Los Angeles.

 Elisa's solo exhibition The Untold History toured Spain from 2017 to 2022, and in the spring of 2021 had her first solo exhibition at the San Luis Obispo Museum of Art, titled Objectifying.
 Her new body of work explores the body in a sensual way through non-binary anthropomorphic forms made out of wood and second-hand undergarments.
 In 2021, she was awarded an Emerging Artist Fellowship from the California Arts Council, and in 2022 the Grant Award from Sustainable Arts Foundation.